 Neurofeedback works by providing “feedback” based on the real-time brainwave activity of the brain.
 During a training session, one or more small sensors are placed on your scalp.
 These electrodes have a paste on them which makes it easier to pick up brain wave patterns.
 For approximately 30 minutes, you get to sit back, relax, and watch a movie (or listen to audio or music) of your choice (no violent or sexually explicit movies or music).”

-During these training sessions, the computer is monitoring your brainwaves, looking for any that are out of the desired range, based on the protocol designed from your brain map taken earlier.
+During these training sessions, the computer monitors your brainwaves, looking for any that are out of the desired range, based on the protocol designed from your brain map taken earlier.
 When it finds one, the system triggers a response that causes the software to dim the video and lower the audio inputs.
 This real-time feedback allows the audio and visual elements of the video (or in the case of audio-only, changes the volume) to encourage increases in brain waves that are lacking and/or decreases in brain waves that are too high.

 Long term improvements

 These measurements are fast (milliseconds in length).
 Your brain responds equally quickly.
 So, in a 30-minute training session, you can receive 4 to 5 hundred feedback signals.
 Each time one of these signals creates a response, your brain is building new, healthier neural connections.
-The result, long term improvement in the brainwave patterns, and a better balanced, more efficient brain.
+The result, long long-term improvement in the brainwave patterns, and a better balanced, more efficient brain.

 Find out if neurofeedback can help you or your loved one – Free!